practicalli/spacemacs/source-control/git-configuration.md

 ## Accessing remote repositories

-GitHub repositories can be accessed via HTTPS or SSH URL
+GitHub repositories can be accessed via HTTPS or SSH URL.

+SSH approach is typically more secure, especially as the files holding your keys on disk are encrypted.
+SSH connections can be tunnelled through HTTPS if connecting to a remote repository via a very restricted firewall.

+HTTPS is more widely supported in firewalls as it goes through the HTTPS port.
+A personal access token is typically required (GitHub blocks access via password), although it must be saved in a plain text file, e.g. `~/.github`.
+Should a token be compromised, it does not give access to the account on the remote repository, so the token can be deleted easily.

-## SSH URLs with SSH Key
+### SSH URLs with SSH Key

 When using SSH URLs for remote repository access, [generate an SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and [add it to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).